 This course encompasses a survey of representative works in Spanish literature from El Cid to current authors.
-All reading and analysis is done in Spanish.
+Emphasis will be placed on identifying distinctive viewpoints in the literary texts, films, art works, and documents from a range of time periods and contexts through the target language.
+All reading and analysis is done in Spanish and students will produce a significant research project in Spanish.
 Pre: 18 hours Spanish.